This post contains affiliate links.

 This mango spinach smoothie is easy to customize based on taste and nutrition goals.

-- Use unsweetened almond milk: Swap 1:1 to have a creamy dairy-free alternative to coconut water.
+- Use unsweetened almond milk: Swap 1:1 to have a creamy smoothie using a non-dairy milk alternative.

 - Leave out the spinach: if you prefer a fruit smoothies with protein.